occiware/dev-tools/eclipse/README.md

-Example of use - linked-data :
+Usage example - linked-data :
 ------------------------------
 Here is explained how to create and configure a "Liked-Data Extention" simple model, which should illustrate the way of working with OCCIware tools.